Chest Pain

 Diagnosing Chest Pain

-- Electrocardiogram (ECG)
+- Electrocardiogram (ECG) – checks heart rhythm

-- Blood tests for cardiac enzymes
+- Blood tests – cardiac enzymes indicate heart injury

-- Stress testing
+- Stress testing – assesses heart function under activity

-- Coronary angiography
+- Coronary angiography – visualizes blocked arteries

 Treatment for Chest Pain

-Depends on the cause:
+Treatment depends on the cause:

 - Medications for angina

-- Lifestyle modifications
+- Lifestyle modifications to improve heart health

-- Acid reflux treatments
+- Acid reflux management or other targeted therapies

-When to See a Doctor?
+When to See a Doctor

 Conclusion